openedx/edx-when/docs/index.rst

-.. edx-schedule documentation master file, created by sphinx-quickstart on Mon Mar 04 10:57:27 2019.
+.. edx-when documentation master file, created by sphinx-quickstart on Mon Mar 04 10:57:27 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-edx-schedule
+edx-when
 ===============================
 Your project description goes here